Asian Journal of Cell Biology

 Dartmouth Digital Commons Citation

 Bridges, Andrew A.; Jentzsch, Maximilian S.; Oakes, Patrick W.; Occhipinti, Patricia; and Gladfelter, Amy S., "Micron-Scale Plasma Membrane Curvature is Recognized by the Septin Cytoskeleton" (2016).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3661.